IshanKarki/GalleryApp/README.md

 # GalleryApp
-This is a simple UI gallery app portraying the interface designs of a social-media platform like **_Instagram_**.
+This is a simple UI gallery app portraying the interface designs of a social-media platform like **_Instagram_** with a story you can add at the bottom navigation for a better story-telling and remembrance of your designs-showcase or your photos as shown below.

-The master branch contains the code, this branch is just for the first-looks and the interface design of the flutter-made mobile application.
+The **master** branch contains the code, this branch is just for the first-looks and the interface design of the flutter-made mobile application.

 "Updated DEMO"